bower/spec/README.md

 **license [string | array of strings]**

-Name of license or path/url to license.
+[SPDX license identifier](https://spdx.org/licenses/) or path/url to license.

+---

 **authors [array of strings|array of hashes]**